In this article

 The benefits of 0% APR credit cards

 The main benefit of 0% APR cards for purchases or transfers is a reduction in interest rate costs.
-Firms such as Bankrate provide online tools that help you determine how much you can save under different scenarios, such as different post-introduction-period interest rates and the minimum payments you decide to make.
+Some online tools can help you determine how much you can save under different scenarios, such as different post-introduction-period interest rates and the minimum payments you decide to make.

 How to use a 0% APR credit card as an interest-free (business) loan